Please note: we have posted an updated version of this blog article using the most recent HMRC annual trade data, see here.

-This blog post uses the most recent annual data from the HM Revenue and Customs’ (HMRC) Regional Trade Statistics [Download: Excel file] to provide an overview of Northern Ireland’s current position with regard to trade in goods.
+This blog post uses annual data from the HM Revenue and Customs’ (HMRC) Regional Trade Statistics [Download: Excel file] to provide an overview of Northern Ireland’s current position with regard to trade in goods.
 It also outlines how a recent change in methodology has impacted previous analyses of Northern Ireland’s trade relationship with the EU.

 Growing Northern Ireland’s export base has long been a key pillar of the Executive’s economic strategy.
 The Executive’s 2012 Economic Strategy’s ‘path to competiveness’ was predicated on ‘a larger and more export-driven private sector’ leading to increased employment and wealth.